exclusiveJeet/react-phone-store/README.md

-Project is live on Netlify was [Click here](https://exclusivephonestore.netlify.com/).
+Project is live on Netlify [Click here](https://exclusivephonestore.netlify.com/).

 ## Phone Store

 This is small working model of a Online Phone Store.
 In this model, the main page shows the all the available product for sale, with pictures and selling price.
-You can add the product to shopping cart from there by clicking on the cart-button on the right button or one can get the detailed information about the product by clicking on the product, which leads to the details page.
+You can add the product to shopping cart by clicking on the cart-button on the right button or you can get the detailed information about the product by clicking on the product.

 ### `Detail`